iec4b/felix/README.md

 copied directly into OCLC Connexion.

 **felix** works with a separate module, called fido.py.
-Just like their canine and feline namesakes,fido.py will fetch files and metadata, and **felix** will hunt for something specific.
-All commands are performed through *felix,* while fido.py works behind the scenes.
+Just like their canine and feline namesakes, fido.py will fetch files and metadata, and **felix** will hunt for something specific.
+All commands are performed through **felix,** while fido.py works behind the scenes.
 Let **felix** climb around the data from your xml trees and folder hierarchies, and you can focus on other things.